-Whilst it may seem fairly trivial to us as adults, going to sleep for your small is a period of separation from you and they need preparation for this.
-I often call the bedtime routine your preparation for sleep preparation; it’s about helping to cue and calm your Small to settle them smoothly to sleep.
+Whilst it may seem fairly trivial to us as adults, going to sleep for your baby is a period of separation from you and they need preparation for this.
+I often call the bedtime routine your preparation for sleep preparation; it’s about helping to cue and calm your small child to settle them smoothly to sleep.

 Your bedtime routine doesn’t have to be super rigid; all a routine means is that you do the same few things in the same order every night.

-The more you repeat something, the more familiar it will become.
-And in turn, this will help your small to anticipate the next step which means they know exactly what to expect and when.
+The more you repeat something the more familiar it will become and in turn, this will help your small chile to anticipate the next step.
+Which means they know exactly what to expect and when.

 You can start a simple bedtime routine off from newborn but the most important thing is to do it when you feel ready.